Our impact

 -

-of young women reported an increased sense of self-responsibility
+of young women reported greater emotional regulation

 -